inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 .. **TODO** 802.1q nem header hanem tag...link a megfelelo message fileba 8021qtagheader.msg -> itt le van dokumentalva

 VLAN IDs are assigned by adding a VLAN tag (or 802.1Q tag) to Ethernet frames.
 This tag contains the VLAN ID.
-(For more information, see the Ieee8021qTagHeader.msg file).
+(For more information, see the Ieee8021qTagHeader.msg file). **TODO** link

-.. note:: The VLAN mechanism removes connections from a physical network (by filtering packets at the data link layer), but cannot create new connections.
+.. note:: VLAN connections are a subset of the physical connections in the network.

 INET's VLAN support
 -------------------